misingnoglic/misingnoglic.github.io/_posts/2020-07-03-using-python-to-buy-a-gift.markdown

 # Checking if it's in stock.

 So now that we have the page HTML, how can we tell if the item is in stock or not?
-Well, as you can see from the above screenshot, there's a huge "out of stock" banner on the stand mix image.
+Well, as you can see from the above screenshot, there's a huge "out of stock" banner on the stand mixer image.
 So let's see if we can use that.
 In Chrome, right click on the "out of stock" banner, and select "inspect" to look at where is is in the HTML.

 ![screenshot](https://i.imgur.com/F3pphxb.png)